KarlAndr1/project-pulse/README.md

 ## Administrative tools

-Administrative can edit various database values via the admin-tools
+Administrative can edit various database values via the admin-tools Note that these affect the server's database, not the local database in ./data.

 Make sure that the current directory is ./admin-tools
 ```